emacsmirror/time-block/README.md

 ### Confirmation Functions

-When  an  automatically-advised  function  or  function  defined  with `define-time-block-command` provides  an override prompt,  an override confirmation function (`time-block-confirmation-function`)  is used to ensure that you want to  override it.
-This defaults to `yes-or-no-p`, but   two  additional   functions   are   provided  for   convenience:
+When  an  automatically-advised  function  or  function  defined  with `define-time-block-command` provides an  override prompt, the function `time-block-confirm-override` is used to confirm that the block should be    overriden.
+This    is   done    following   the    logic   of `time-block-override-confirmation-functions`,  an   alist  from  block groups (or default  t) to prompting functions.
+The prompting function should take one argument (a confirmation prompt) and return non-nil if the block should be overridden.
+The default is `yes-or-no-p`, but the functions            `time-block-override-math-question`           and `time-block-override-random-string` may be used as well.
-`time-block-command-math-question` which  will ask a  basic arithmatic question,  and  `time-block-command-random-string`  which  requires  a 16-32 character string be retyped.

 ## Errors and Bugs